HeshamCaesar001/image-processing-api/README.txt

-//// welcom at image processing api app ////////

-scripts needed :
+# Image Processing API

+Welcome to the Image Processing API application! 🎨

+## Scripts

-- npm run test for testing
+- `npm run test`: Run tests for the application 🧪
-- npm run build for building project from ts->js at build folder
+- `npm run build`: Build the project from TypeScript to JavaScript in the `build` folder 🔨
-- npm run start to run ther server
+- `npm run start`: Start the server 🚀

-how to start:
+## Getting Started

+To begin using the Image Processing API, follow these steps:

-- once you have started the server ther is a frontend will present.
+1. **Start the Server**: Once the server is up and running, a frontend interface will be available. 📋
-  So you can choose the desired photo and detrmin desired width and height.
+2. **Upload an Image**: Select the desired photo and specify the desired width and height. 📷

-* app will accept just .jpg extension files only
+3. **Image Constraints**:
+   - The application accepts only `.jpg` files 📂
-* app will accept images thats in the images folder of the project only
+   - The images must be located in the `images` folder within the project directory 🗂️

+Feel free to reach out if you have any questions or need further assistance!